kuzzleio/kuzzle/docs/status-codes.md

 * ``200``: standard status for a successful request.
 * ``206``: the request (tipically a bulk import) is partially successful, but some actions encountered an error.
-(in this case, details of errors are returned within _error.stack_)
+(in this case, details of errors are returned within _error.errors_)

 #### 4xx Client Error